pockerman/cuberl/examples/filtering/filtering_example_1/filtering_example_1.md

 # EXample 1: Kalman filtering

-In this example, we will train an agent so that it learns to navigate itself in a grid.
+In this example we will the ```KalmaFilter``` class in order to estimate the state of simple mobile robot.
+The example is taken from <a href="https://github.com/AtsushiSakai/PythonRobotics">PythonRobotics</a>.
+In particular, we will implement the example in <a href="https://atsushisakai.github.io/PythonRobotics/modules/localization/extended_kalman_filter_localization_files/extended_kalman_filter_localization.html#id3">Extended Kalman Filter Localization</a>.
-Specifically, we will be using the ```Gridworld``` environmant from the book <a href="https://www.manning.com/books/deep-reinforcement-learning-in-action">Deep Reinforcement Learning in Action</a>.
+However, we will be using Kalman filtering instead of the extended Kalman filter.
-We have implemented this environment in <a herf="https://github.com/pockerman/rlenvs_from_cpp">rlenvs_from_cpp</a>; check the class <a href="https://github.com/pockerman/rlenvs_from_cpp/blob/master/src/rlenvs/envs/grid_world/grid_world_env.h">Gridworld</a>.

-We will use the DQN algorithm, see <a href="https://www.manning.com/books/deep-reinforcement-learning-in-action">Deep Reinforcement Learning in Action</a> and references therein, in order to train our agent and we will TensorBoard to monitor the training.
-We will use a static environment configuration in this example something that makes this problem a lot easier to work on.

-We will code the same model as is done in the <a href="https://www.manning.com/books/deep-reinforcement-learning-in-action">Deep Reinforcement Learning in Action</a> book so you may also want to follow the code therein.
+In the simulation below the state of the is described by four variables.
+The 2D position ```p=(x,y)```, the orientation ```phi! and the velocity ```v```.

+We will assume that the robot has a speed and a gyro sensors.
+Hence at each time step the input will be a 2D vector describing the velocity and the angular velocity.
+In addition, the robot has a GNSS sensor providing information about the positionof the robot.

 ## Driver code